 The ABC analysis method, which is derived from the Pareto principle*, can be used to arrange a company's purchases in hierarchical order.
-Three categories are often represented: purchases of Class A, Class B and Class C items (in descending order of purchase volume).
+Three categories are often represented: purchases of Class A, Class B and Class C items,also named tail spend (in descending order of purchase volume).
 However, the situation is reversed when such purchases are classified according to the administrative costs that they incur for the company.
-Class C purchases, which account for 5% of the total purchase volume, represent 75% of the number of suppliers, orders and invoices.
-Class C purchases, which are inherently non-strategic items, are often overlooked, despite the tremendous savings that can be achieved.
+Tail spend, which account for 5% of the total purchase volume, represent 75% of the number of suppliers, orders and invoices.
+Tail spend, which are inherently non-strategic items, are often overlooked, despite the tremendous savings that can be achieved.

 Your purchases are classified according to their volume